 Thank you to our activity sponsors of

-Mecklenburg County’s nature preserves, including Stevens Creek Nature Preserve, protect the county's biological resources while providing opportunities for environmental education, nature-based programs, and outdoor recreation.
+Mecklenburg County’s nature preserves protect the county's biological resources while providing opportunities for environmental education, nature-based programs, and outdoor recreation.
 Our staff offer more than 5,000 programs annually, manage over 7,600 acres, maintain more than 30 miles of nature trails and 52 miles of greenways, and operate 4 nature centers and a public campground.
 All preserves are FREE to visit!
 To find your nearest nature preserve or center, visit www.MeckNC.gov/ParkandRec

 Anganette Byrd is an Education Coordinator with Mecklenburg Soil and Water Conservation District (MSWCD).
 We are a local government entity charged with the conservation of natural resources within Mecklenburg County.

 and to learn more about us please visit our website at www.mecklenburgconservation.com

 Each page of this new, FREE coloring book features an organism common in the Piedmont of the Carolinas and Georgia.
 A natural history profile is provided for each species.
 Jon Storm and his students at USC Upstate created the coloring book as a fun way for young and old alike to learn about nature.
 There is also an associated Teacher’s Guide available at the website.
 The Southern Piedmont Wildlife Coloring Book is available for FREE download from https://www.uscupstate.edu/fieldguide

 Carolina Headwaters, L.L.C. was started by Shem & Shannon Unger ( husband and wife team) in an effort to increase understanding and conservation efforts of Carolina Watersheds as well as educate and inspire citizens to be good stewards and advocates for their environment.